Mexico investigates 8 over deadly fire at migrant facility

 Mexican officials appeared to place blame for the deaths in the fire late Monday largely on private, subcontracted security guards at the detention center in Ciudad Juarez, across the border from El Paso, Texas.
 Video showed guards hurrying away from the smoky fire apparently without trying to free detainees.

-No charges were announced, but authorities said they would seek arrest warrants later in the day, including one for a migrant who allegedly was involved into starting the fire.
+No charges were announced, but authorities said they would seek at least four arrest warrants later in the day, including one for a migrant who was part of what they described as a small group that started the fire.

 Five of those under investigation for possible misconduct are private security guards, two are federal immigration agents and one is a Chihuahua state officer, federal Public Safety Secretary Rosa Icela Rodríguez. said